 Nightmares can scare an unwitting sleeper who will usually wake up afterwards with a profound memory of a bad dream they had.
 During a night terror a person is still sleeping.
 After he or she is finally awake, they usually have no memory of the event or the experienced emotions.

-When we’re watching any dream--be it a bad or a good one--our brain temporarily shuts off the muscles denying us the opportunity to act at the events inside our dreams.
+When we’re watching any dream--be it a bad or a good one--our brain temporarily shuts off the muscles denying us the opportunity to act in the events inside our dreams.
 Nightmares may awaken a person from lifelike dreams that entail an uneasy feeling of horror and despair.
 And it may take them few seconds to realize they are no longer sleeping.
 For the sake of comparison, night terrors are partial arousals from sleep.
 It means that a person opens his or her eyes ahead of time, thus breaking the boundaries between sleep and reality.
 They continue having a really bad nightmare while only partially sleeping.
 They are totally unaware that what their mind’s projecting is not real.
-Children may act at their dreams by kicking objects, pushing people, screaming and crying with their eyes wide open.
+Children may act out their dreams by kicking objects, pushing people, screaming and crying with their eyes wide open.

 Yes, family history can have a hand in this condition, but sometimes it can be simply related to anxiety and other emotions you or your child are experiencing.
 That’s why it really helps to understand the roots of the problem and the things that might be bothering you or your kid.
 Learning most basic things about night terrors can prepare you for such uneasy nighttime episodes.
 If you see, however, that these events happen repeatedly, as well as you have a hunch that it can be related to a particular traumatic event, talk to your GP about getting a referral to a psychologist or a sleep specialist.